Rustic Canyon's appeal goes way beyond wine with chef Evan Funke's food.

 Rustic Canyon has developed a reputation for having a great beer selection.
 A lot of the credit would have to go to Christina Perozzi (a.k.a.
 The Beer Chick) who regularly updates the list.
 Our waitress guided me to a Belgian-style Unibroue La Fin du Monde, a 9% beer from Quebec ($8).
 The brew had an amber hue and was oh so smooth, not hoppy or bitter.

 Funke makes his pasta fresh daily by hand with a pasta board he purchased on a spring foray to Italy.
 Terrific tortelli (stuffed egg pasta) ($14) were strewn with crispy bits of caramelized cauliflower and toasted shaved almonds.
-Each six-inch rectangle was then showered with shaved Parmigiano-Reggiano.
+He then showered each six-inch rectangle with shaved Parmigiano-Reggiano.
 Cutting open each tortelli precipitated oozing cauliflower puree.
 This dish was excellent, with varied texture.

 It’s hard to blend in at dinner with a flashing camera.
-It must have been the camera that prompted a complimentary portion of sweet corn agnolotti, which just went off the menu.
-This pasta might have been even better than the stellar tortelli – tiny bites of sweet, thin-skinned pasta dumplings.
+It must have been the camera that prompted free sweet corn agnolotti, which just went off the menu.
+This pasta might have been even better than the stellar tortelli: tiny bites of sweet, thin-skinned pasta dumplings.

 Zoe Nathan is a rising pastry star.
 She and Loeb plan to partner on a Santa Monica bakery and café in early 2009.
 In the meantime, her selection of House Made Cookies ($9) was varied and impressive.
 Her lemon squares were tart and silky.
 Mini chocolate cupcakes were rich but moist, coated with extra chocolate.
 Heart-shaped shortbreads practically melted in my mouth.
 “Kouign amman” turned out to be a solid sticky bun.
 The mini chocolate chip cookie was the least successful offering, flavorful but crunchy.
 The chocolate-dipped cream puff was served cool, filled with vanilla-flecked cream.
 Maybe the best bite was the rectangular apple galette with airy pastry and a caramelized base.